 The map above shows public lands represented in shades of green, broken out by land ownership.
 They span from local pocket parks, to massive national forests, and everything in between.
-For cleanup week, we encourage you to think close to home and/or where you'd already be going.
-Do you recall seeing litter around your neighorhood, in your favorite park, or along a trail you frequent?
+For your cleanup efforts, we encourage you to think close to home and/or where you'd already be going.
+Do you recall seeing litter around your neighborhood, in your favorite park, or along a trail you frequent?
 Now's a great opportunity to head back there with the proper supplies to clean up and make a difference!

-COVID-19 SAFETY PRECAUTIONS
+COVID-19 Safety Precautions